 Opportunities

-North East Deaf Youth Theatre: Creative Call Out
+North East Deaf Youth Theatre: Community Champion Call Out

-We are looking for deaf creatives to join us as at North East Deaf Youth Theatre!
+We are looking for a Community Champion to join us as at North East Deaf Youth Theatre!

 We are looking for deaf creatives who are based in the North East and have experience of - or are interested in - working with children and young people.

-We are looking for deaf creatives to support a one-off session for our North East Deaf Youth Theatre.
+We are looking for deaf creatives to support the sessions at our North East Deaf Youth Theatre.
 This would include planning and leading a creative activity as part of the workshop, and supporting EJ to deliver creative activities.
-We are offering the opportunity to join as a guest at 1 workshop to build our networks.
-We hope this will lead to us inviting guest creatives to return and deliver future activities.

 Fee